How to Unwrap Text in Excel (4 Methods)

 What Is Wrap Text in Excel?

 Here, in cell ‘B4’ & cell ‘C4’, we get different alignments.
-As we used to wrap text feature in cell ‘C4’, it enhanced the column width and showed all the text in two lines whereas, in cell ‘B4’, we didn’t use the wrap text feature which is why the text is cut off at the cell border.
+As we used the wrap text feature in cell ‘C4‘, it enhanced the column width and showed all the text in two lines whereas, in cell ‘B4’, we didn’t use the wrap text feature which is why the text is cut off at the cell border.

-4 Methods to Unwrap Text in Excel
+How to Unwrap Text in Excel: 4 Methods

 How to Unwrap Text in Excel